 Google still has a host of other issues with Android 4.2, though, including performance issues for many people on the Nexus 7.
 We hope they’re hard at work on all of that stuff, as well.
 Chances are we will have to wait for a separate upgrade to iron those issues out, though, so don’t be bummed if all your problems aren’t solved in one fell swoop.

-TAGS: Android 4.2, bug fixes, Google, Jelly Bean
+TAGS: Android 4.2 Jelly Bean, Google, Jelly Bean